Making a Decision for your Family

 - Mothers who use formula in the first weeks are more likely to stop breastfeeding earlier than they had planned.

 For these reasons:

-- If you plan to exclusively breastfeed and had to supplement with formula, it is best to work with a health care provider or lactation consultant to decrease supplements and work towards establishing exclusive breastfeeding.
+- If you planned to exclusively breastfeed but had to supplement with formula, be sure to work with a health care provider knowledgeable about breastfeeding on ways to increase your breast milk supply and decrease the formula.

 By knowing what to expect and planning ahead, you can be more confident about breastfeeding.
 Learn about the breastfeeding resources and services in your community by contacting your local health unit.

 If you choose to use formula, get help from your physician or local health unit.
 Health professionals can provide information, resources, and support for all of your infant feeding needs at all ages and stages.
 For more information on feeding your baby formula, click here.

 Watch the videos below for things to consider when making a decision for your family.

 The Immune Protection Breastfeeding Provides

 The Importance of Breastfeeding